anze3db/blog/_posts/2024-01-02-gunicorn-restart.md

 ## Uvicorn

-`uvicorn` only runs a single process and isn't recommended for production alone!
-The [official Uvicorn docs](https://www.uvicorn.org/deployment/#gunicorn) recommend using a process manager like `gunicorn` to overcome this limitation.
-This is great, because we already know how to restart `gunicorn` without downtime!
+Uvicorn only runs a single process and isn't recommended for production alone!
+The [official Uvicorn docs](https://www.uvicorn.org/deployment/#gunicorn) recommend using a process manager like Gunicorn to overcome this limitation.
+This is great, because we already know how to restart Gunicorn without downtime!

-To get `gunicorn` to run your `uvicorn` processes, you only need to define the `worker_class` variable in the config file, and you should be all set:
+To get Gunicorn to run your Uvicorn processes, you only need to define the `worker_class` variable in the config file, and you should be all set:

 ```python
 worker_class = "uvicorn.workers.UvicornWorker"